photoup-nasif/DeliverImage/README.md

 When duplicate happens, The third party should replace(or delete and add) the image with the sent payload if its a newer version.
 When its not duplicate, the third party should add the image as new image in the property.

+#### Short Flow Summary
+1. The Client will need to link the account see [Connecting Third Party and PhotoUp Accounts](#connecting-third-party-and-photoup-accounts).
+2. Once the account is connected the client can transfer images from PhotoUp to the third party by:
+	1. Pulling images from the third party - The client is on the third party website and then he is shown which PhotoUp 'home' photos to pull and store in the Third party 'property'.
+The third party needs to inform PhotoUp if the transfer is a success or a failure.
+	2. Pushing images from PhotoUp.
+The client can go to PhotoUp's Home info page and choose which property from a given list to do the transfer.
+The third party needs to inform PhotoUp if the transfer is a success or a failure.